techidaily/site-win11-tips/source/_posts/augment-windows-management-with-a-disk-space-analysis-tool.md

  RidNacs is a freeware disk analyzer app with which you can scan whole drives, folders, or removable storage devices (USB sticks).
 This tool displays storage usage reports with percentage bars that give users a clear picture of what’s hogging the most space.
 You can add the RidNacs analyzer tool to Explorer’s context menu like this:

-1. First, open this[RidNacs](https://www.softpedia.com/get/System/Hard-Disk-Utils/RidNacs.shtml) download page.
+1. First, open this [RidNacs](https://www.softpedia.com/get/System/Hard-Disk-Utils/RidNacs.shtml) download page.
 2. Click**Download Now** to view location options for downloading the software.
 3. Select**Secure Download (US)** or**External mirror 1** depending on preference.
 4. Press**Win + E** to open File Explorer ([see how to open File Explorer](https://www.makeuseof.com/windows-open-file-explorer/) for more methods) and double-click**RidNacs-2.03-Setup.exe** to open the app’s installer.